 Many devices are starting to give their users options for performing certain actions by simply speaking into the device.
-This extends to accessories like the AirPods, which also have their own feature like alerting you if you forget them somewhere.
+This extends to accessories like the AirPods, which also have their own feature like reading your texts to you, which we discuss in our how to turn off announce messages on AirPods tutorial.

 As the voice control feature becomes more streamlined it can be very useful, especially on a mobile phone.
 Your iPhone has a voice assistant called Siri that can help you to perform certain actions with your voice.